^file::create[format;name;string or file]

 #export.html

-connect[connection string]{
+^connect[connection string]{

-table::sql{select product_id, name from products}]
+$products[^table::sql{select product_id, name from products}]

 $file[^file::create[text;export.xml;^untaint[xml]{<?xml version="1.0" encoding="$request:charset"?>